 The successive adjustments for any particular class-one additional adjustment per class per iteration-are multiplicative.
 For example, Hispanic diaries received a weight of 1.25 in the first iteration and 1.03 in the second, for a total adjustment of 1.29 (1.25 x 1.03) thus far.
 The iterations will continue until no further adjustment is necessary (i.e., until the adjustment for each marginal category is so slight that it does not affect the proportions for any of the other categories).
 This point of resolution is called convergence.
-The resulting weights will be the basis for diary values used to process the data in each Radio Market Report/eBook.
+The resulting weights will be the basis for diary values used to process the data in each Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.